-A cemetery dating to the Roman period was discovered during an archaeological excavation.
-The cemetery contained at least 40 burials.
-Finds included hobnailed footwear and metal work.
+An Anglo Saxon cemetery dating to the Migration period was discovered during an archaeological excavation.
+It contained at least 116 burials and 24 cremations.
+Finds included spears, knives, brooches and beads.
 The site is located south of Wasperton.

 The site of a cemetery containing Anglo Saxon cremation burials and inhumations dating to the Migration or Early Medieval periods.
 Brooches, tweezers, and buckles were amongst the objects found with the burials.
 The cemetery was situated to the east of Baginton.

 During archeological work at Castle Hill Baptist Church eight burials were discovered.
 These burials date to the Post Medieval and Imperial periods.